Render Setup Dialog - Cycles Tab

 Preview Samples - The number of samples to render for material previews.
-Previews are the spheres that appear in the material editor and slate editor.
+Previews are the spheres that appear in the material editor.

 Clamp Direct - Direct sample clamp.
 This sets a maximum intensity that may be sampled for the first bounce of a ray.

 Clamp Indirect - Indirect sample clamp.
 This sets a maximum intensity that may be sampled for bounces of a ray after the first bounce.